An MP3 CD looks just like a standard CD, but can hold up to 12 hours of audio.

 Unless you call to request the title, the computer will automatically pick your audiobooks for you from what is available in the library.
 If you would like a specific audiobook next, please call or email the library team, and if it is in stock we will send it straight out to you.

 When you receive your CDs, please don't throw the packaging away, as you will need the plastic wallet and envelope to return them to us.
 Once you have finished listening, place the walleted CD back into the envelope and follow the instructions for return.
-If you have accidentally thrown away your envelope please send them to this address in any padded envelope:
+If you have accidentally thrown away your envelope, please contact the library team at library@listening-books.org.uk or return the CD/s in a padded envelope to: Listening Books, 12 Lant Street, London, SE1 1QH.

 Yes, you can return up to a maximum of four discs in one envelope.
 We encourage our members to do this, as it benefits Listening Books' postage bill.

-Members can download our audiobooks for free by visiting http://listening-books.lib.overdrive.com/.
-Alternatively you can search our titles from the Listening Books website catalogue page and visit this page to become a member.
+Members can download our audiobooks by visiting http://listening-books.lib.overdrive.com/.
+Alternatively you can search our titles from the Listening Books website catalogue page.
+If you are not yet a member, visit this page to join.

 Please follow this link for more information about models and stockists.